HorsesAss.Org

 Bird’s Eye View Contest

 Last week’s contest was won by milwhcky.
-It was the north Oahu beach where scenes from the show “Lost” were filmed.
+It was in Port Orchard.

-This week’s location is somewhere in Washington state, good luck!
+This week’s is related to something in the news from September, good luck!

 Share: